leandrofarias13/PPGEEC2318_FinalProject/README.md

 In contrast, the feature map that comes from a deeper layer in the network displays a much larger number of filters with denser, less sharp activations that are harder to interpret visually.
 This behavior is expected in deeper layers, where filters learn to combine features extracted earlier to form higher-level semantic representations, such as specific parts of objects or discriminative patterns important for classification tasks.

 In summary, while the early layers of the network act as general detectors of basic visual patterns, the deeper layers serve as specialists, extracting increasingly abstract and task-relevant information.
 This hierarchical learning process is one of the key strengths of deep convolutional networks.

+## Learning Rate Analysis

+After the testing of many different variations of the base model, we decided that model 2 (with the same architecture as the base model, but with `n_feature=15`) was the best trade-off between compututaional complexity and performance.
+Therefore, we did an analysis to find the best learning rate for this model, which is shown in the file `part2.ipynb`.

+We used the [`torch-lr-finder`](https://github.com/davidtvs/pytorch-lr-finder) library, which automates the LR test:

+- The model is trained for a few iterations with increasing learning rates
+- The library then plots the loss vs. learning rate, again in log scale
+- We used the `.range_test()` and `.plot()` methods to visualize this relationship

+This tool provides a clean and interpretable curve that suggests a good learning rate just before the loss increases abruptly.

 ## **Conclusions**